sigi/pouch-vue/README.md

 ```

 ### TypeScript

-TypeScript example with a TypeScript file to include the pouch-vue plugin and a Single File Component
+TypeScript example with a TypeScript file to include the `pouch-vue` plugin, and
-using the plugin.
+a *Single File Component* using the plugin.

 main.ts
 ```vue
 import { Component, Vue } from 'vue-property-decorator';
 import PouchDB from 'pouchdb-browser';
 import lf from 'pouchdb-find';